VIB-PSB/ksrates/docs/usage.rst

     Docker pulls the container image from Docker Hub and from then on makes use of the local copy.

-In order to submit the command as a job on a compute cluster, wrap the command in the appropriate syntax for the cluster executor system/HPC scheduler (e.g. ``qsub`` for a Sun Grid Engine (SGE) or compatible cluster or a PBS/Torque family scheduler).
-It is strongly recommended to run the *K*:sub:`S` paralog and orthologs estimation steps (see commands below) on a compute cluster.
+In order to submit the command as a job on a computer cluster, wrap the command in the appropriate syntax for the cluster executor system/HPC scheduler (e.g. ``qsub`` for a Sun Grid Engine (SGE) or compatible cluster or a PBS/Torque family scheduler).
+It is strongly recommended to run the *K*:sub:`S` paralog and orthologs estimation steps (see commands below) on a computer cluster.

 An overview of the commands is available by accessing the package help menu (``ksrates -h``)::